35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 21. Crystal Skull by Mastodon

-A guitar instructor friend of mine always include this 2006 progressive metal song in his list of instructional songs for beginners.
-I think it has to do with the amazing groove of the song that beginner guitarist find appealing.
+A guitar instructor friend of mine always includes this 2006 progressive metal song in his list of instructional songs for beginners.
+I think it has to do with the amazing groove of the song that beginner guitarists find appealing.
 It also sets them up to perform other techniques.

 This groove metal piece is an excellent finger exercise.
 You’ll feel as if your fretting fingers are clawing on the fretboard.
 What learners must focus on is the fingerpicking style.
 There’s no point playing the song if you’re going to strum all the strings.
 It must be very precise, strumming only those strings that need to be strummed.
 There are slides, too, that can test the flexibility and agility of your wrists.
 This makes the song a good piece for learning.
 If you’re looking for easy metal songs to play on guitar, this is a great song.